AstroBarker/black-indent/README.md

 ![Static Badge](https://img.shields.io/badge/release-v1.0.0-blue)

-Wrapper for the [Black](https://github.com/psf/black) python formatter that let's me control the indent size.
+Wrapper for the [Black](https://github.com/psf/black) python formatter that lets me control the indent size.
 Because the developer should be in control.

 ## Installation